Your Guide to Colon Resections in Sarasota: From Diagnosis to Recovery

 Minimally Invasive vs. Open Surgery

-A 2-3 days hospital stay is typical for pain control and bowel monitoring
+A 2-3 day hospital stay is typical for pain control and bowel monitoring.

 May be necessary for complicated or emergency cases.